supabase-community/supabase-kt/sample/multi-factor-auth/README.md

 # Multi-Factor Authentication Demo

-This is a demo app of integrating multi-factor authentication with supabase in a compose multiplatform app.
+This is a sample integrating Multi-Factor Authentication with Supabase in a Compose Multiplatform app.

 **Available platforms:** Android, Desktop, JS Canvas